Spring Boot Method Security with SAPL

 Create a Policy Set

-A SAPL policy set allows a group of policies to be viewed separately and evaluated using a selected combining algorithm.
-The result is passed to the PDP and evaluated with the remaining policies (sets).
-The same algorithms are available as for final conflict resolution, including the first or abstain errors propagate algorithm.
+A SAPL policy set groups policies and evaluates them with its own combining algorithm.
+The set result is then combined with results from other top-level policies or policy sets.
+Policy sets use the same family of algorithms as final conflict resolution, including the first or abstain errors propagate algorithm.

-Note: In contrast to the pdp.json file, the algorithms in policy sets must be written in lowercase and with -.
+Note: In contrast to the pdp.json file, the algorithms in policy sets must be written in lowercase natural language form.

 A SAPL policy set consists of the following elements: